Applied Microeconomics & Computational Methods

 Right now I lead the measurement agenda for a housing bargaining project with Franklin Qian, build political-institution datasets with Letian Zhang, and extend supply-chain risk work with Yue Tang.
 I’m especially interested in bringing text-based evidence into models of bargaining, sorting, and organizational choice.

-I am seeking full-time pre-doctoral RA placements starting Summer 2026 to keep scaling these measurement-driven projects before doctoral study.
-I plan to apply to Economics PhD programs in the future and welcome conversations about research assistant opportunities and collaborations.
+Starting Summer 2026, I will join Kellogg as a Research Fellow to keep scaling these measurement-driven projects before doctoral study.
+I plan to apply to Finance PhD programs and welcome conversations about research and collaborations.

 Fields